soon-haari/soon-haari.github.io/_posts/2023-7-10-Functional(ICC-Athens-2022).md

 I didn't categorize this post as "write-up" because I wanted "write-up" category to be filled with only CTFs I participated.

+This was a completely new type of challenge during my entire crypto path, and I really enjoyed it.

+The entire challenge required deep knowledge of linear algebra, crypto, algorithms even.

 <br>

 ### Description